-Among factor structure models, CHC theory represents the final synthesis of the general factor g and hierarchical models of mental ability, reflecting the culmination of almost a century of research.
-Originally proposing a two-factor model, Spearman, 1927 hypothesized that g reflected a form of mental capacity for work, represented in individual difference variance common across all tests of mental ability.
-Contrasting views in the factor structure tradition followed, maintaining the existence of g (Thurstone, 1948) but proposing that it can be decomposed into a larger and larger set of specific mental abilities.
-Theorizing began to center on two primary broad facets of intelligence, fluid intelligence (Gf)and crystallized intelligence (Gc), originating from a bifactor models of intelligence proposed by Hebb, 1949 that was further developed by Cattell, 1963 (Brown, 2016).
-Fluid intelligence reflects adaptive problem solving skills that are independent of prior experience or training, and crystallized intelligence reflects previously acquired knowledge and skills (Carroll, 1993; Cattell, 1971; McGrew and Wendling, 2010).
-Horn and Cattell, 1966 continued to refine this model, culminating ultimately in the development of CHC theory (Carroll, 1993; Flanagan and Dixon, 2014; Schneider and McGrew, 2018), where Carroll's three-stratum factor proposes that g produces variance across up to 16 broad abilities (e.g., Gf, Gc, Gq; Schneider and McGrew, 2018) that produce many more narrow abilities.
-As we will later discuss in further detail, neuroscience evidence lends support to a mapping between hierarchical cognitive abilities and hierarchical brain network organization (Betzel and D S Bassett, 2017; Meunier et al., 2010; Román et al., 2014), which alongside behavioral evidence (Caemmerer et al., 2020) continue to lend support to the factor modeling perspective.
+Among factor analytic models, CHC theory represents the synthesis of the general factor g and hierarchical models of mental ability, reflecting the culmination of almost a century of psychometric research.
+In the early 1900s, Spearman had hypothesized that the g factor reflected a form of intellectual capacity for work, represented in individual differences across tests of mental ability.
+Contrasting factor analytic findings followed, with Louis Thurstone proposing that g can be decomposed into a larger set of specific factors representing discrete cognitive abilities.
+Theorizing began to center on two primary broad factors of intelligence, fluid intelligence (Gf) and crystallized intelligence (Gc), originating from a bifactor models of intelligence proposed by Donald Hebb, and based on factor analytic evidence, Gf-Gc theory was proposed by Raymond Cattell (cf. Brown, 2016).
+Gf reflects adaptive problem-solving skills independent of prior experience or training, whereas Gc reflects previously acquired knowledge and skills (Carroll, 1993; Cattell, 1982, 1987; McGrew and Wendling, 2010).
+John Horn and Raymond Cattell continued to refine this model, culminating ultimately in the development of CHC theory (Carroll, 1993; Flanagan and Dixon, 2014; Horn, 1988; Horn and Noll, 1997; Jewsbury et al., 2017; Schneider and McGrew, 2012, 2018), where Carroll's threestratum factor proposes that g produces variance across up to 16 broad abilities (e.g., Gf, Gc; cf. Schneider and McGrew, 2018) that produce many more narrow abilities.
+As we will discuss later in further detail, neuroscience evidence lends support to a mapping between hierarchical cognitive abilities and hierarchical brain network organization (Betzel and Bassett, 2017; Meunier et al., 2010; Román et al., 2014), which alongside behavioral evidence (Caemmerer et al., 2020) continue to lend support to the factor modeling perspective.